-Accounts receivable, resulting primarily from the Bishop's Annual Appeal, represent unconditional promises to give and are due and payable within one year.
-No allowance for uncollectible promises has been recorded as management expects that such receivables are fully collectible at June 30, 2019 and 2018.
+Accounts receivable, resulting primarily from the Bishop's Annual Appeal or from advances to assist parishes or schools, represent unconditional promises to give and are due and payable within one year.
+As of June 30, 2020 and 2019, the Diocese had provided an allowance for potentially uncollectible accounts of approximately \$40,000 and \$0, respectively.
 Periodically management reviews account receivable balances and may write-off uncollectible amounts.